schadem/runaway-spend-lambda/README.md

-This sample demonstrates and ERROR!
+This sample demonstrates an ERROR!
 Be careful, don't deploy unless you know exactly what you are doing.

 ############################################################